Ben Thanh and Binh Tay, the emblematic markets of Ho Chi Minh City

 - on Dec 14, 2019 By: BN

-The Ben Thanh market to discover with all of our senses
+See Ben Thanh market to discover with all of your senses

 When the south facade of the Ben Thanh market appeared on French postcards and Vietnamese stamps at the beginning of the 20th century, the Saigonese did indeed consider it a worthy symbol of Ho Chi Minh City, the economic capital of the country until today.
 Located in the heart of the central district, more than a market, it tells you big pages of a three-hundred-year-old agglomeration experiencing so much upheaval.
 Visitors come here to shop, but also and above all to explore a typical Vietnamese market where there are so many cultural characteristics.